gvwilson/thirdbit/src/fiction/iffy/index.md

 Citizen Corrales,
 you and Citizen Kwan can come aboard of your own accord or not as you choose, but you *are* coming with me."

-One—two—three more sentry bots blurred out of invisibility in front of Iffy and Edson.
-Mechanical feet scuffed on gravel behind her as the two she had seen moved closer.

 Edson puffed out his cheeks and exhaled slowly.
 "You know I can't do that," he said.